Non-unique conical and non-conical tangents to rectifiable stationary varifolds in R^4: The rectifiable varifold

-From the ring varifolds we construct two types of (mini-layer) varifolds: $V_1$ branching inwards and $V_2$ branching outwards.
-That is, $\vari V_1$ is supported on a number of circles of larger radius and twice as much circles of smaller radius.
-We carefully compute the densities of $\vari V_i$ on the circles and record the mass distribution. \begin{lemma} For $\rho>0$ and $\alpha \in \R$ denote
+From the ring varifolds we construct two types of (mini-layer) varifolds: $V_1$ branching \NewChangeSmall outwards and $V_2$ branching \NewChangeSmall inwards (Figure~\ref{fig:mini-layers}).
+That is, $\vari V_1$ is supported on a number of circles \NewBrefsugSmall of type $K(\varrho,\alpha)$ \NewErefsugSmall of \NewChangeSmall smaller radius and twice as much circles \NewBrefsugSmall $K(\varrho,\alpha)$ \NewErefsugSmall of \NewChangeSmall larger radius.
+We carefully compute the densities of $\vari V_i$ on the circles and record the mass distribution. \NewBrefsugSmall The densities of $\vari V_i$ (see \eqref{eq:V1-layer-vari}, \eqref{eq:V2-layer-vari}) determine four constants denoted by $C,c$ with decorations. $C$ is the density on larger circles $K(r_2, \cdot)$, $c$ on smaller circles $K(r_1, \cdot)$.
+Tilde marks the ones related to $\vari V_1$ as opposed to $\vari V_2$.
+(The relation $C_{k,\gamma}= \tilde c_{k,\gamma}$ is best regarded as just a coincidence although it appears naturally from the manipulations with the objects and numbers.) \NewErefsugSmall